GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 # Classes & Object Oriented Programming

 Three important types of class concepts:
 * **Concrete classes** - smaller classes which contain their own data (as opposed to pointers to other data).
+They do not contain any **pure virtual functions**, although they can override ones in a base class.
 They are closer in representation to built-in data types, and are typically allocated statically or on the stack.
 * **Abstract classes** - provide interfaces to data and methods rather than implementations them.
 They are key in providing a base from which other classes can be derived that provide the implementation, doing so in an abstract way that provides the basis for **polymorphic** behaviors.
 They provide **virtual functions** that can, and are often required, to be **overriden** by **inheriting** classes.
-They are allocated dynamically and access through references and pointers.
+An abstract class has at least one **pure virtual function**.
+You cannot create an object from an abstract class, but you can reference them through references and pointers.
 * **Hierarchial classes**  - an ordered hierarchy of **derived classes** inheriting from **base classes**, often with an **abstract** class or classes at the lowest level.
 They provide **is a** relationships, a dog is an animal, and an animal is a life form, or a square is a rectangle, and a rectangle is a shape.
 They are typically allocated dynamically being accessed through references and pointers, allowing for polymorphic behaviors, assuming the appropriate class hierarchy design.

+Other class concepts:

+* **abstract function** - refer to **pure virtual function**.
+* **default constructor** - a default constructor has no arguments
+* **implicit copy constructor** - if a copy constructor is not declared, an implicit one is created
+* **implicit default constructor** - if a default constructor is not created an implicit constructor is used, which is equivalent to a constructor with no initializers and no function body.
+* **implicit default destructor** - is created if no default destructor is declared.
+It is equivalent to a destructor without a function body.
+If the base class destructor is virtual, the implicit destructor will also be virtual.
+* **pure virtual functon** - use the **=0** specifier on a **virtual function** definition to create a **pure virtual function**.
+You can still provide a definition for a pure virtual function, just not in the class declaration, but in its absensce it must be overriden.
+* **static member functions** - declared with the **static** keyword.
+They don't have a **this** pointer, and cannot be **virtual**.
+They are referenced by their name within the class, and with the **classname.function()** notation outside the class (note that is class name, not an implemented object name)
+* **virtual function** -a nonstatic member function can be declared as a virtual function, using the **virtual** keyword.
+A virtual function can be **overriden** in a **derived class** by giving it the same name and parameter signature.
+The return type is the same but doesn't have to be.
+The **virtual** keyword is optional in the derived class.
+Destructors can be virtual, but constructors cannot.
+Virtual functions make **polymorphism** possible.

 ## Resource Management through Constructors and Destructors